HMHS Britannic Home

 |Draught:||34 feet 7 inches|

 The History of the HMHS Britannic – A Brief Look:

 The third and final entrant of the Olympic-class trio was the vessel that we now know as the Britannic.
-She started life as Harland & Wolff Yard No. 433, and was originally to be named Gigantic[*], but by the time she entered service, she was a very different ship than her original plans had called for, and she also had a new name: Britannic.
+She started life as Harland & Wolff Yard No. 433, and it seems that her original name may have been intended as Gigantic[*].
+However, by the time she entered service, she was a very different ship than her original plans had called for, and she also bore the name Britannic.

 Above, large “gantry”-style davits were installed to carry the ship’s complement of forty-eight extra-large lifeboats.
 (Note: For a discussion of the intended number of R.M.S.
 Britannic’s lifeboats, please see the article found here.)
 There would be eight sets of these davits, all told: one on either side of the forward funnel, two on either side of the aft funnel, and two astern on the Shade Deck.
 (Only five sets had been installed when the ship entered service as a hospital ship.)

 Although many improvements were made to the Britannic over her older sisters, and her breadth was increased from theirs, one thing that did not change between the three sisters was their length between perpendiculars and their length overall.
-All three ships shared identical frame numbering and spacing, and bore the same fore-aft dimensions: 850' 0" bp, and 882' 9" oa.
+All three Olympic-class ships shared identical frame numbering and spacing, and bore the same fore-aft dimensions: 850′ 0″ bp, and 882′ 9″ oa.

 On November 13, 1915, she was formally requisitioned as His Majesty’s Hospital Ship Britannic.
 Apparently – according to the very latest research on the matter – she was given the Transport Identification Number G608.